keboola/connection-docs/manipulation/transformations/index.md

 the source data from your transformation, creating a **secure workspace with data copied** from the tables specified in the input mappings.

-[Creating a transformation](/tutorial/manipulate/) requires you to enter three things:
+[Creating a transformation](/tutorial/manipulate/) requires you to fill in

 1. **Input Mapping** — what Storage tables are used in your transformation; tables not mentioned in *Input Mapping* cannot be used in the transformation.